 But actually, we have the same amount plus a little more furniture than we did in our last house, and that’s fine.
 I know how long it takes me to clean around that furniture and, while I do have to carry a vacuum up and down stairs now (hello, arm workout!), it’s not that much of a hassle.

 People might not ever get that having an empty room or a sparse living room is our thing.
-We don’t want more furniture or “stuff” on the walls: we have a comfy couch, family photos, and a guest room for beloved family and friends.
+We don’t want more furniture or “stuff” on the walls so, we simply called in the NYC painters to get the walls done: we have a comfy couch, family photos, and a guest room for beloved family and friends.
 That’s all we need, and it doesn’t take (or cost) me extra to clean around and maintain this house.

 Yes, You Can Be a Minimalist in a Big House